loglabs/mltrace/docs/source/quickstart.rst

 Server
 ^^^^^^

-On the machine you would like to run the server (can be your local machine), clone the latest version of mltrace_ and start the server by running:
+On the machine you would like to run the server (can be your local machine), clone the latest version of mltrace_.
+In the root directory, start the server by running:

 .. code-block :: python